7RU7H/CTFs/HackTheBox/Retired-Machines/PhotoBomb/PhotoBomb-Helped-Through.md

 ```

 Make a priceless shell with /bin/bash with setuid then let the script change it to be owned by root.
+- Incorrect chown resets any special setuid permission because you are change a user context.

 ## PrivEsc